telerik/reporting-docs/knowledge-base/troubleshooting-mysqlcommand--to-sqlcommand-conversion-error.md

 ## Description

-After updating to Telerik Reporting version `18.2.24.924`, an error occurs when retrieving data using the [SqlDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%}) with **Stored Procedures** on a MySQL database.
-The error indicates that `Mysql.Data.MySqlClient.MySqlCommand` cannot be converted to type `System.Data.SqlClient.SqlCommand`.
+After updating to Telerik Reporting version `18.2.24.924`, an error occurs when retrieving data using the [SqlDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%}) with **Stored Procedures** when using a data provider different from the default [System.Data.SqlClient](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient).

+For example, the below error indicates that the type `Mysql.Data.MySqlClient.MySqlCommand` cannot be converted to type `System.Data.SqlClient.SqlCommand`.
 This issue affects the execution of Stored Procedures, both with and without parameters.

 ## Error Message